 That said, Ødegaard still shines as one of the most complete midfielders in the league.
 His leadership, durability, pressing intensity, and consistent performances for a title-challenging side can’t be ignored.
 But based on pure statistical output, Eze offers more explosiveness, direct threat, and attacking unpredictability, particularly in 1v1 situations and vertical progression — traits Arsenal’s midfield could use more of.

 While they could certainly co-exist in the same XI, the idea that Eze could replace Ødegaard is not far-fetched.
 In fact, Eberechi Eze is statistically the better all-round performer over the last three Premier League campaigns.
-And if Arsenal are serious about winning the league, injecting real competition for the number 10 role might be the catalyst Ødegaard needs — just like Gabriel Martinelli now faces with Noni Madueke.

 With Eze’s prime years ahead and Arteta demanding world-class depth, the England international may be exactly the kind of signing that takes Arsenal’s midfield — and title hopes — to the next level.